USEPA/GLharmonizeR/README.md

 ```

 **Troubleshooting the installation:**
 If you get an error similar to below, please delete the noted 00LOCK directory and try the install again.
+Note that this may happen if additional package updates/installation gets interrupted.

 <span style="color:red;">Error: Failed to install 'GLharmonizeR' from GitHub:</span><br>
 <span style="color:red;">&nbsp;&nbsp;ERROR: failed to lock directory ‘C:\\Program Files\\R\\R-4.4.0\\library’ for modifying</span><br>